 Contrary to the story you may have heard that elimination diets are risky, I have never found this to be true.
 I instead see that these children become healthier, happier, and end up with a broader palate overall, thus getting more nutrition and food, and growing better, sleeping better, learning better, and settling down into their true selves.
 What is risky is leaving a child in picky eater mode, unable to eat more than a few foods, or waiting years until all other interventions fail before providing good nutrition care.
 You will have missed opportunities for brain development that only happen in time sensitive windows at younger ages.

 I have also not found that children suffer socially when using dietary restrictions typical with an autism diagnosis.
 Instead I routinely witness that because behavior and social skills rapidly improve with the right nutrition support, children with autism become more socially engaged, make more friends, and get more access to social landscapes as a result.
 Kids tend to choose to be with their new best friends, rather than their old favorite food.

 New autism diagnosis?
 Put nutrition first.
 It’s just the tippy top of the iceberg of potential!
 All those other services you’re looking at right now, and wondering how to pay for, work far better when paired with the right nutrition platform.
 Your child will get more mileage out of each intervention, whichever one you choose.
 In fact, you may even find you need fewer services or less intensive services, once nutrition support is engaged.
 I have witnessed many instances of children graduating sooner that expected out of Applied Behavior Analysis, feeding clinics, or social skill groups because of a nutrition piece.

 Get Autism Nutrition Help Now!
 Not sure where to start?
-Here are two of my books on autism and nutrition here and here.
-Contact me for one on one nutrition consultation if you’re ready to dive in with support.
+Here are two books on autism and nutrition that I’ve written for parents to start with, here and here.
+Send me your questions or comments below – I look forward to hearing from you!